weaviate/weaviate-io/developers/weaviate/model-providers/ollama/embeddings.md

 ## Configure the vectorizer

-Set the vectorizer to configure Weaviate to use Ollama:
+Set the vectorizer to configure Weaviate to use an Ollama embedding model:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">